movin664/movin664/README.md

-- 👋 Hi, I’m @movin664
+- 👋 Hi, I’m @movin664, an undergraduate of University of Westminster
 - 👀 I’m interested in Cloud Technologies like AWS and programming languages java and python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker and AWS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Connect with me on linkedin www.linkedin.com/in/movin-geenuka-788a3a204

 <!---
 movin664/movin664 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.